-- 1. Make sure the autopilot is in Standby but with the drive engaged. - 2.
+- 1. Make sure the autopilot is in Standby but with the drive disengaged. - 2.
 Press and hold the standby key for 2 seconds to display the User setup entry page (SET UP).

-Note: If you see CALLOCK, you need to turn off the calibration lock in Dealer Setup (see page 108).
+Note: If you see CALLOCK, you need to turn off the calibration lock in Dealer Setup (see page 96).

-3. Press the $\ensuremath{\text{DISP}}$ key so you see the SWING COMPASS page.
+3. Press the DISP key so you see the SWING COMPASS page.